wyldcam/-ARCHIVED-redshift/README.md

 --------------|------------------|-------------
  *entity_id*    | integer          | NBS artist/entity identifier
- endpoint_id  | integer          | Identifier for network to NBS artist relationship (only helpful for support) *metric_id*    | integer          | Integer identifier associated with metric names (e.g. 'Facebook Page Likes') count_type   | character(1)     | One of either d (for 'delta') or t (for 'total') indicating whether or not this value was accrued over 1 day or if it is a cumulative, lifetime sum is_private   | boolean          | Flag indicating whether or not this data is public or if it was proprietary data provided to us unix_seconds | bigint           | Number of seconds since 1970-01-01 used to encode date associated with this metric value value        | double precision | Metric value
+ endpoint_id  | integer          | Identifier for network to NBS artist relationship (only helpful for support) metric_id    | integer          | Integer identifier associated with metric names (e.g. 'Facebook Page Likes') count_type   | character(1)     | One of either d (for 'delta') or t (for 'total') indicating whether or not this value was accrued over 1 day or if it is a cumulative, lifetime sum is_private   | boolean          | Flag indicating whether or not this data is public or if it was provided through some proprietary agreement unix_seconds | bigint           | Number of seconds since 1970-01-01 used to encode date associated with this metric value value        | double precision | Metric value

+This table contains over 2 billion data points and consists of all timeseries data tracked by NBS between Jan.
+1st, 2014 and Aug.
+15th, 2014.

 ## Basic Navigation

 Once connected to a psql shell, here are some common operations that can be done: